 Students should attend the section of the class for which they are registered.
 Students are expected to attend class throughout the semester.
 In the case of a rare conflict, students can attend another of my sections.
-I teach the same class at 9 (MBA section) 10:30 and noon (undergraduate sections) in JMHH 360 on Mondays and Wednesdays.
+I teach the same class at 10:30 and noon in JMHH 265 on Mondays and Wednesdays.
 If you attend a different section of the class, do not take a seat from a student registered for that class.
-You should notify me by 8:30 AM by email if you are planning to attend a different section and you should come up to me prior to the start of the class you will attend.
+At the time of this writing, both sections of the course are filled.
+You should notify me by 9:30 AM by email if you are planning to attend a different section.